openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/concertim-cloud/slurm-multinode/launch-core-infra.md

         $ ssh flight@10.199.31.20
         ```

+    This template launches:

-    The template will automatically configure `login1` as a SLURM controller, NFS server and provide web access to the cluster with [Flight User Suite](../../../../flight-environment/use-flight/flight-web-suite/index.md) (accessible via the floating IP in a web browser when connected to the [Concertim Cloud VPN](http://alces-cloud-docs.alces-flight.com/latest/docs/starter/access/#secure-vpn))
+    - `login1` - This system has an external IP for cluster access and is configured as the SLURM controller, NFS server and provides web access with [Flight Web Suite](../../../../flight-environment/use-flight/flight-web-suite/index.md) (accessible via the floating IP in a web browser when connected to the [Concertim Cloud VPN](http://alces-cloud-docs.alces-flight.com/latest/docs/starter/access/#secure-vpn))

 === "Medium"